eric-brechemier/the-shape-of-design-french-translation/README.md

 ## STATUS ##

-Translation of Chapter One started (22/121)
+Translation of Chapter One completed (30/121)

 ## LICENSE ##